Tail Measures and Regular Variation: Introduction

-The paper is organized as follows: \Cref{sec:prim} exhibits several preliminary results \cEV{concluding with} the main assumptions imposed throughout the text.
-In particular we consider in some detail the concept of boundedness and their relationship to Borel measures.
-Homogeneous measures, local tail/ spectral tail processes are discussed in \Cref{sec:HM}, whereas the RV of measures and random processes in is treated in \Cref{sec:regvarinD}. \Cref{sec:disc} is dedicated to discussions and some extensions where \cEE{we also briefly consider our results for stationray \cadlag\ processes}.
-All proofs are relegated to \Cref{sec:proofs}.
-In Appendix we \cEV{outline} \cEE{some properties} of general \cadlag\ functions.
+The paper is organized as follows: \Cref{sec:prim} introduces notation and exhibits some preliminary results \cEV{concluding with} our main assumptions.
+Tail measures, local tail/ spectral tail processes and stochastic representers are discussed in \Cref{sec:HM}, whereas the RV of Borel measures and random processes is treated in \Cref{sec:regvarinD}. \Cref{sec:disc} is dedicated to discussions and some extensions. \cEG{Potential applications, results for max-stable and $\alpha$-stable processes as well as open problems are presented in \Cref{openq}.} All proofs are relegated to \Cref{sec:proofs}.
+In Appendix we \cEV{review} \cEE{some properties} of general \cadlag\ functions and then display the mapping theorem.